 The successful candidate will report to the Associate Dean of Clinic Administration and Patient Care and function as an integral team member dedicated to promoting a safe environment that facilitates overall satisfaction and provides a culture conducive to team development and professional growth.
 This position develops and maintains effective working relationships with students, staff, faculty, administrators, and internal and external stakeholders.
 This position requires in-depth knowledge of organizational operations and functions on both College of Dentistry and related university levels and a solid knowledge of industry trends and innovations.
 Responsible for the strategic direction and comprehensive oversight of health/safety initiatives, this position directs clinic health, safety/compliance programs setting comprehensive goals and objectives within the context of the university This position serves as the Chair or Co-Chair on several College of Dentistry committees.
 In addition, this position participates in other health and safety committees across the university.
 The candidate must be detail oriented, self-motivated, and possess excellent time management, organizational, written/verbal communication skills, with ability to work independently and to plan and meet multiple short and long-range deadlines.

-Master's degree in, public health, healthcare administration, industrial hygiene or related field or an equivalent combination of education and experience; OSHA Outreach training credential; considerable experience in program planning and administration is required.
+Master's degree in public health, healthcare administration, industrial hygiene or related field or an equivalent combination of education and experience; considerable experience in program planning and administration.

-5-7 years of experience working in the field of health and safety compliance with advanced knowledge and understanding of OSHA, rules and regulations; considerable demonstrated success in a progressively responsible management capacity including direct experience in health and safety and/or administration, clinical experience; knowledge and understanding of CDC, AAMI and the Ohio State Dental Board rules and regulations; strategic and long-range planning experience; creative and technical writing experience, supervisory experience.
+A minimum of 5-7 years of experience working in the field of health and safety compliance, experience working in a dental or clinical health and safety setting, experience working with OSHA regulations, including the blood borne pathogen and hazard communication, experience working with laboratory safety and inspections; knowledge and understanding of CDC, AAMI and the Ohio State Dental Board rules and regulations; strategic and long-range planning experience; creative and technical writing experience, supervisory experience.

 Target Salary: $85,000.00 - $91,000.00 Annually